symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 ## Style guide
-(find additional entries in the guides referenced)
+This is a selection of more specific terms.
+You can find many additional entries in the guides referenced.

 ### accessible